nevsnode/gordon/README.md

 Libraries
 ===

-* [Goophry PHP](https://github.com/nevsnode/goophry-php), Example library written in PHP
+* [Gordon PHP](https://github.com/nevsnode/gordon-php), Example library written in PHP

-As Goophry just reads and inserts to Redis, you can also just use the commonly used libraries for your programming language.
+As Gordon just reads and inserts to Redis, you can also just use the commonly used libraries for your programming language.

 Configuration